-A carbon neutral certification demonstrates your organisation’s commitment to decarbonisation as you cut your organisational or product footprint and neutralise any remaining emissions through the support of environmental projects.
+A carbon neutral certification demonstrates your organisation’s commitment to decarbonisation as you cut your organisational or product footprint and compensate for any remaining emissions through the purchase of carbon offsets.

 The road to Net Zero

 Businesses play a critical role in accelerating the Net Zero transition.
-In addition to the essential task of setting and delivering Net Zero trajectories, it is more important than ever to drive good quality avoidance offset generation through carbon neutrality.
-These offsets are a key present-day supplement to emissions reductions aligned to a 1.5˚C pathway.
+In addition to the essential task of setting and delivering Net Zero, good quality offsets are a key present-day supplement to emissions reductions aligned to a 1.5˚C pathway, and will continue to have an important role in the future.

 What is a carbon neutral footprint?